 It’s taken me a long time to work this through.
 I wouldn’t have minded if I had been told that I couldn’t cope, I had issues, I was insecure, I couldn’t bring myself to deal with your having Cerebral Palsy.
 I had issues with you not being perfect.
 Those are the words I would have been okay with.

-That as a parent we will make mistakes along the way.
-No one is infallible, but in my case my physical and emotional issues were ignored, those responsible hoping the issue would go away, that brushing my issues under the carpet would make it all go away.
+That as a parent we will make mistakes, it’s accepted.
+No one is infallible, but in my case… my physical and emotional issues were ignored, those responsible hoping the issue would go away.

-It absolutely doesn’t.
-When someone chooses not to forgive it’s not because they’re doing it out of spite or simply choose to be malicious.
-It has nothing to do with that.
-Instead, we must look at whether the other person is worthy of being forgiven.
-If they had their time again would they choose to do things differently, would they right a wrong for us?
-Those are the questions we need to ask ourselves.
+Not forgiving has nothing to do with that.
+Instead, we’re choosing to look at whether the other person is worthy of being forgiven.
+If they had their time again, would they do things differently, would they right a wrong ?
+Those are the questions that we need to ask ourselves.